What does an assistant in nursing do?

 Study for career advancement.
 Qualify as a Registered Nurse or pursue a career specialisation.

-These study options will enable you to pursue high-level employment options requiring extensive qualification or specialisation in a particular nursing field such as those listed above.
+These study options will enable you to pursue high-level employment options requiring extensive qualification or specialisation in a particular nursing field.

 Assistants in Nursing in Australia are governed by the Nursing and Midwifery Board of Australia.
 Find out more about the professional licencing requirements in your state in the Resources section.